-Selling 3P on Amazon gives your business access to the Amazon Seller Central platform.
-Being on Amazon Seller Central gives you much more direct control of your products versus just shipping them 1P to Amazon and hoping they sell.
-Additional features, better quality analytics and simplified product control makes this platform attractive to businesses that are looking to be more hands on with their Amazon sales.
+Selling 3P gives your business access to the Amazon Seller Central platform.
+This hub offers a more direct control of your products versus just shipping them 1P to Amazon.
+3P sellers have acces to better quality analytics and simplified product control.
+Such perks make this platform attractive to businesses that are looking to be more involved with their Amazon sales.

-One of our favorite features about the Seller Central platform is the marketing features are much more simplified than Vendor Central.
-While most of the marketing options are available in some form on Vendor Central, the UI for Seller Central is much more intuitive.
-Utilizing the marketing features such as promotions and coupons are a powerful way to generate additional sales on the Seller Central Platform.
+One of our favorite features about Seller Central is that the marketing features are much more simplified and intuitive than in Vendor Central.
+Utilizing the marketing features such as promotions and coupons are a powerful way to generate additional sales.

 Seller Central provides some incredibly high-quality analytics for no-cost to 3P sellers.
-The data is much easier to organize and utilize than on Vendor Central and does not come with the high costs of the Amazon Retail Analytics Premium program.
+The data is much easier to organize and utilize than on Vendor Central, and does not come with the high costs of Amazon Retail Analytics Premium.
 Information such as sessions, page views and conversion rates are incredibly helpful when it comes to optimizing content and images on product listings.
 The wide-variety of different reports on Seller Central can even be overwhelming to truly locate the information you are searching for.

 Being a Third-Party Seller also gives you much better control of listing content, product pricing and inventory management.
 It is easy to quickly make updates on Seller Central to product features or images, update pricing or change fulfillment options.
-Inventory forecasting and management is much more in your control which can be a challenge for some businesses, but working with a inventory management software or Amazon agency such as AMZ Advisers can help you manage the inventory planning and forecasting.
+Inventory forecasting and management is much more in your control which can be a challenge for some businesses, but working with a inventory management software or an agency like AMZ Advisers can help you manage the inventory planning and forecasting.

 Challenges of a Hybrid Amazon Approach

-Selling 3P on Amazon is a much different user experience than utilizing the Vendor Central platform.
-It takes awhile to learn the navigation of the Seller Central and where you need to go to find what you are looking for.
+- Selling 3P is a much different user experience than being an Amazon vendor.
+It takes time to learn the navigation of the Seller Central and where you need to go to find what you are looking for.
 Seller Central is particularly much more in-depth for inventory management and reporting, and also uses terms that you may not have heard before on the Vendor Central side.

 Managing your own content in the hybrid Amazon model can also be trickier.
 Typically, content that is submitted through Vendor Central is given priority over content submitted through Seller Central.
 Listing a product in both accounts means you need to submit any listing changes through Vendor Central even though you may no longer be selling that specific product on that platform anymore.
 Failing to do so well just create frustration when you reach out to Seller Support and they tell you they can’t make the changes because of Amazon retail contributions – even though you are more than likely the business who made those contributions.